robertz/node-billz/README.md

 To use the default settings, simple `cp .env.node-billz .env` to copy the sample settings to the `.env` file which is where the dotenv node plugin expects to find the environemnt variables.

-For a live demo of the latest build checkout https://node-billz.now.sh.
+If setting up and running a personal server does not appeal to you, you can check out the demo server here: https://node-billz.now.sh.

 Built from https://github.com/sahat/hackathon-starter